Housing Disrepair Claims

 Are you renting a property that’s in a state of disrepair?

-Your landlord has a legal duty to maintain your rental accommodation and keep it in a good state of repair.
-If you have reported a problem to your landlord and nothing has been done, you could be entitled to make a housing disrepair claim.
+Your housing association or council has a legal duty to maintain your rental accommodation and keep it in a good state of repair.
+If you have reported a problem to your housing association or council and nothing has been done, you could be entitled to make a housing disrepair claim.
 This allows you to claim compensation for the damage and inconvenience you have experienced.

 Housing disrepair claims solicitors

 If you want to know more about making a housing disrepair claim, contact us at Ashmans Solicitors for a free initial enquiry.
-We help tenants across England and Wales, including those renting from housing associations, local councils and private landlords.
+We help tenants across England and Wales, including those renting from housing associations and local councils.
 We act on a no win, no fee basis, meaning you can take legal action without having to worry about the cost.